sinabio/PhalconUserPlugin2/README.md

 - Protect different areas from your website, where a user must be loged in, in order to have access
 - Protect different actions, based on the ACL list for each user
 - User profile: birth date, birth location, current location, profile picture
-- Locations - save locations using google API - see Wiki for examples
-- Simple notifications system

 ### <a id="installation"></a>Installation